polyfony-inc/polyfony/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/713fa5be-b3d6-4a10-b544-90ef45580ec0/big.png)](https://insight.sensiolabs.com/projects/713fa5be-b3d6-4a10-b544-90ef45580ec0)

-## Polyfony 2 is a PHP micro framework that brings the cool parts of Symfony in a simpler way
+## Polyfony 2 is a simple and powerful PHP micro-framework.

+Compared to major PHP frameworks, Polyfony follows the 80-20 Pareto principle :
+It provides 95% of what we need most of the time, whilst using 5% of ressources, space, configuration files and dependencies required by major frameworks.

 Features : routing, bundles, controllers, views, database abstraction, environments, locales, cache, vendor, helpers, authentication, profiler…
-Without pre-compilation, cumbersome cache, dozens configuration files, composer, cli binary or other annoying steps.
+Footprint : 400 Ko of disk space, 650 Ko or RAM.

 ## Requirements